fusioncharts/dev_centre_docs/map-guide/markers.md

 Here's how you can build the same map as the one above, but with airplane icons for the markers:

-* Create a map as shown in the above code and set its theme to `fint`.
+* Create a map as shown in the above code and set its theme to `fusion`.

 * Create a `shapes` object within the `markers` object and specify a unique `id` for this shape as `myCustomShape`.